-The LIBRE team aims to improve the lives of burn survivors by looking beyond physical recovery to target the everyday difficulties of returning to life in the following areas:
+The LIBRE Project aims to improve the lives of burn survivors by looking beyond physical recovery to target the everyday difficulties of returning to life in the following areas:

 - Relationships with Family and Friends

 - Romantic Relationships

 - Sexual Relationships

 By creating the LIBRE Profile,a questionnaire that looks at the social recovery of burn survivors, we hope to provide a comprehensive burn recovery evaluation that both empowers burn survivors to better understand their own recovery process and improves overall rehabilitation efforts.

 The LIBRE Profile

 Once completed, the LIBRE Profile will be used by burn survivors and their clinicians to track burn recovery.
 The LIBRE Profile is unique in that it is tailored to the individual and focused on burn injury and its social impact.